This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Varies from Very Good to Poor

 Lightfastness varies a lot.
 May range from very good (not excellent) to poor (ASTM IV).
 Several sources (from Bruce MacEvoy to Jacksons) note that it fares worse in tints or glazes.
+The NPIRI from the 1980s suggest that in indoor testing, fading in tints was appreciable.

 Chemical Name